Select Page

 WRONG BUSINESS in the WRONG PLACE.

-273 Submissions Against and 0 Submissions for the proposal were received by BOPRC And WBOPDC.
+273 Submissions received by BOPRC And WBOPDC.

 Submissions argued that a wide variety of reasons, this proposal was just ridiculous.
 Traffic, Roading, Road Safety, Ecological, Cultural, Noise, Flooding and Stormwater issues were all raised.
 These issues led to strong conditions attached to the consent but did not win it for the community.
 On the issuing of the consent, the community shared their shock and disbelief that their rural idyll would now have to deal with an unwanted, noisy facility in its midst.
 A major concern is the amount of traffic that the facility will create.
 Their proposal quotes 774 vehicles per day with peak traffic times having 125 vehicles per hour.